nrjdalal/next-cli/README.md

 Callback URL: http://localhost:3000/api/auth/callback/github
 ```

+5. No need to enable device flow (it is disabled by default)
-5. Copy the Client ID and Client Secret and paste it in the .env.local file
+6. Copy the Client ID and Client Secret and paste it in the .env.local file